 The schools hunger crisis has been going on for at least a year.
 In August 2017, members of parliament in Swaziland accused the Ministry of Education and Training of lying in a report on severe hunger in the kingdom’s schools.

-They were told that the crisis was over and that
+They were told that the crisis was over and that school committees were stealing food intended for children.

 A progress reported tabled to the Swazi House of Assembly by Minister of Education and Training Phineas Magagula was rejected.
 The shortage escalated after the government did not pay its bills to suppliers.
 The food includes rice, mealie-meal, cooking oil, beans, and peanut butter.

-In a report in May 2017, the estimated 350,000 people (a third of the population) in Swaziland were in need of food assistance.
+In a report in May 2017, the World Food Program estimated 350,000 people (a third of the population) in Swaziland were in need of food assistance.
 WFP helped 65,473 of them.
 It said it was regularly feeding 52,000 orphaned and vulnerable children (OVC) aged under eight years at neighbourhood care points.
 About 45 percent of all children in thought to be OVCs.

 It reported chronic malnutrition affected 26 percent of all children in Swaziland aged under five.